WrestleMania 37

-WrestleMania 37 was a 2021 professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the 37th annual WrestleMania and took place as a two-night event on Saturday, April 10, and Sunday, April 11, 2021, at Raymond James Stadium in Tampa, Florida, held for wrestlers from the promotion's Raw and SmackDown brand divisions.
-Following the merger of the WWE Network under Peacock in the United States in March 2021, WrestleMania 37 became the first major WWE event for which American subscribers could only livestream the event via Peacock.
-WWE Hall of Famers Hulk Hogan and Titus O'Neil served as the hosts of the event.
+WrestleMania 37 was a 2021 two-part professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held for wrestlers from the promotion's main roster brands, Raw and SmackDown.
+It was the 37th annual WrestleMania and was WWE's first event to have ticked fans in attendance during the COVID-19 pandemic, although to a limited capacity.
+Like the prior year's WrestleMania 36, it took place as a two-night event, held on Saturday, April 10, and Sunday, April 11, 2021, at Raymond James Stadium in Tampa, Florida, subsequently making the two-night format for WrestleMania a permanent change.
+WWE Hall of Famers Hulk Hogan and Titus O'Neil served as the hosts of the event, ultimately being Hogan's final WrestleMania appearance before his death in 2025.

-The event was originally scheduled to take place on March 28, 2021, at SoFi Stadium in Inglewood, California; however, due to COVID-19 restrictions in California, WWE rescheduled and moved the event to Raymond James Stadium in Tampa, which was the originally planned venue for previous year's WrestleMania 36 before the pandemic forced that event to be relocated and held behind closed doors at the WWE Performance Center in Orlando, Florida—in August 2020, Florida loosened its COVID-19 restrictions.
-As a result, the event marked the first time WWE had ticketed fans in attendance for an event during the COVID-19 pandemic, though to a limited capacity; the last WWE event to have ticketed fans was NXT on March 11, 2020, just before pandemic-related restrictions took effect.
+The event was originally scheduled to take place on March 28, 2021, at SoFi Stadium in Inglewood, California; however, due to ongoing COVID-19 restrictions in California, WWE rescheduled and moved the event to Raymond James Stadium in Tampa, the originally planned venue for WrestleMania 36 before the pandemic forced that event to be relocated and held behind closed doors at the WWE Performance Center in Orlando, Florida—in August 2020, Florida loosened its COVID-19 restrictions and SoFi Stadium would later get WrestleMania 39 in 2023.
+This marked WWE's first event to have ticketed fans in attendance since NXT on March 11, 2020, just before pandemic-related restrictions took effect.
 With the limited capacity, WWE claimed to have sold out of all available tickets and had an attendance of 25,675 spectators for each night, totaling 51,350 combined; however, this was disputed, with the actual number of tickets sold and the actual attendance number being around 20% lower than WWE's claimed numbers for both nights.